 - carbidopa belongs to a group of medicines called ‘aromatic amino acid decarboxylase inhibitors’.
 It helps levodopa work more effectively by slowing the speed at which levodopa is broken down in your body.

-- you are allergic (hypersensitive) to carbidopa or levodopa or any of the other ingredients of Sinemet (listed in Section 6)
+- if you are allergic to carbidopa or levodopa or any of the other ingredients of this medicine (listed in section 6)

-- you are taking certain medicines called ‘MAOIs’ (Monoamine Oxidase Inhibitors) used for depression.
-You need to stop using these medicines at least two weeks before you start Sinemet (see also under ‘Taking other medicines’ below).
+- if you are taking certain medicines called ‘MAOIs’ (Monoamine Oxidase Inhibitors) used for depression.
+You need to stop using these medicines at least two weeks before you start Sinemet (see also under ‘Other medicines and Sinemet’ below)

-- you are pregnant, might become pregnant, or are breast-feeding.
+- if you are pregnant, might become pregnant, or are breast-feeding.

 Do not take Sinemet if any of the above apply to you.
 If you are not sure, talk to your doctor or pharmacist before taking Sinemet.

-- you have a history of fits (convulsions)
+- if you have a history of fits (convulsions)

-- you have had a heart attack, heart beat problems, circulation or breathing problems
+- if you have had a heart attack, heart beat problems, circulation or breathing problems

-- you have had kidney, liver or hormonal problems
+- if you have had kidney, liver or hormonal problems

-- you have had depression or other mental problems
+- if you have had depression or other mental problems

-- you have a condition called ‘chronic wide-angle glaucoma’ that may cause a build up of pressure in the eye.
-You will need to have regular checks on the pressure in your eye.
+- if you have a condition called ‘chronic wide-angle glaucoma’ that may cause a build up of pressure in the eye.
+You will need to have regular checks on the pressure in your eye

-- you sometimes have sudden sleep attacks or sometimes feel very sleepy
+- if you sometimes have sudden sleep attacks or sometimes feel very sleepy

 If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Sinemet.

 Tell your doctor if you or your family/carer notices you are developing addiction-like symptoms leading to craving for large doses of Sinemet and other medicines used to treat Parkinson’s disease.